Design Your Dream Room with Pottery Barn's New Augmented Reality App

 I used to obsess over the Pottery Barn Teen designs dreaming for the day when my parents would buy me that oh-so-perfect PBteen set.
 PBteen had the coolest bunk beds, built-in bookshelves, and entertainment centers for all your friends to come over after school and eat popcorn in front of.
 At least, that's what the catalogs made me believe, and I regarded them like they were the Bible.

 Also, if you remember playing the original Animal Crossing game and then designing your house to be exactly like one of the villagers' houses, well, I think Pottery Barn's new AR app is going to be even better than that.
-You can take any furniture item within Pottery Barn, or PBteen, overlay it onto your very own room, and then see if it matches with your current wood floors or shimmery pink curtains.
+You can take any furniture item within Pottery Barn, overlay it onto your very own room, and then see if it matches with your current wood floors or shimmery pink curtains.

 Use your smartphone's camera to present the furniture against the backdrop of your actual room.
 Then, after designing your perfect room with all the wonderful PB furniture, you can check out or move onto the next room in your house.
 This is one big plan to lure in all you tech-savvy customers, from William-Sonoma, owners of the San-Francisco retailer.

 See how products look and fit with your existing furniture and decor, or empty the room to start the design process from scratch.
 Add rugs and lamps, change the color of upholstery and pillows, and zoom in to see every little detail.

 The app still has its limitations though.
 Currently, and sadly, the app will only run on phones that handle Google's Project Tango technology.
 Okay, so which phones do?
 Only two right now, my friends.
 The already released Lenovo Phab 2 Pro, and the Asus ZenFone AR, which should be released in the second quarter of this year.
 If you have a Lenovo or are planning to get an Asus, good for you.
 If you don't, I'm so sorry to let you down.